Brendan Rodgers Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays have a 3.74 team ERA that ranks second among all MLB pitching staffs.
+- The Blue Jays have the second-ranked team ERA among all league pitching staffs (3.74).

-- Blue Jays pitchers combine to give up 165 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- His last time out was on Sunday against the Cleveland Guardians, when the left-hander went six innings, surrendering four earned runs while giving up six hits.
+- The right-hander's most recent time out was on Monday against the Washington Nationals, when he tossed five innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.